doordeck/docs/docs/guide/ephemeral-key-registration-unlocking-a-door.md

 ## Unlock It!

-Now we need to construct a signed JWT request and send it to Doordeck to forward onto the Demo door - this is surprisingly similar to the OpenID token we created in the previous article since OpenID is built on top of JWT!
+Now we need to construct a signed JWT request and send it to Sentry Interactive to forward onto the Demo door - this is surprisingly similar to the OpenID token we created in the previous article since OpenID is built on top of JWT!

 The header is easy, we take the certificate chain from the last step and put it in the `x5c` field, we then specify our